ArtemNY42/DataStructures/README.md

 # DataStructures
- Console program which help me to learn data structures
+ Console program which help to learn data structures